github/codeql/javascript/documentation/library-customization.rst

 connector libraries, and the ``semmle.javascript.JsonParsers`` and ``semmle.javascript.frameworks.XML`` modules for modeling JSON and XML parsers, respectively.

-The ``semmle.javascript.Concepts`` modules defines a few very broad concepts such as system-command executions or file-system accesses, which are concretely instantiated in some of the existing framework libraries, but can of course be further extended to model additional frameworks.
+The ``semmle.javascript.Concepts`` module defines a small number of broad concepts such as system-command executions or file-system accesses, which are concretely instantiated in some of the existing framework libraries, but can of course be further extended to model additional frameworks.

 Global data flow and taint tracking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most security queries consist of one QL file defining the query, one configuration module defining
+Most security queries consist of:

+  - one QL file defining the query
+  - one configuration module defining the taint-tracking configuration
-the taint-tracking configuration, and one customization module defining sources, sinks and
+  - one customization module defining sources, sinks and sanitizers

-sanitizers.
-For example, ``Security/CWE-078/CommandInjection.ql`` defines the command-injection
+For example, ``Security/CWE-078/CommandInjection.ql`` defines the command-injection query.
+It
-query.
-It imports module ``semmle.javascript.security.dataflow.CommandInjection``, which defines the
+imports the module ``semmle.javascript.security.dataflow.CommandInjection``, which defines the
-configuration class ``CommandInjection::Configuration``, and itself imports module
+configuration class ``CommandInjection::Configuration``.
+This module in turn imports
-``semmle.javascript.security.dataflow.CommandInjectionCustomizations``, which defines sources, sinks
+``semmle.javascript.security.dataflow.CommandInjectionCustomizations``, which defines three abstract
-and sanitizers by means of three abstract classes ``CommandInjection::Source``,
+classes (``CommandInjection::Source``, ``CommandInjection::Sink``, and
-``CommandInjetion::Sink`` and ``CommandInjection::Sanitizer``, respectively.
+``CommandInjection::Sanitizer``) that model sources, sinks, and sanitizers, respectively.

 To define additional sources, sinks or sanitizers for this or any other security query, import the
 customization module and extend these abstract classes with additional subclasses.